phobos42/nixconfig/README.md

 ## Usage
-Deploy a flake configuration to a remote host.
+Deploy a flake configuration to a remote host using nixinate.
 `# nix run .#apps.nixinate.Kraken`
+Deploy a flake configuration to a remote host using colmena.
+`# colmena apply --on <Host>`